David Speight Photography

 - My work is regularly published in the UK and overseas to illustrate books, magazines, calendars advertising etc, and while this might not count as any kind of qualification as such, it does however guarantee a certain technical standard.

 - Small Group sizes.
-The maximum number of photographers on any course will never exceed four.
+The maximum number of photographers on any course will never exceed five.
 This means that I’m able to spend lots of time with individuals on a one to one basis to make sure everything is fully understood.

 - I know the areas we will photograph intimately, and can choose locations based on knowledge of seasonal highlights and around prevailing weather conditions.
 This is in stark contrast to some other workshops that operate from one single location, and invariably follow the same format over and over again.